All about amethyst: Information, uses, properties and products of this semi-precious stone.

-Characteristics and properties of amethyst stone
+Characteristics and properties of the amethyst stone

 Amethyst mineral qualities

-The qualities of amethyst are relative to its color, purity and transparency.
+The qualities of amethyst are relative to its color purity and transparency.

-As an exception, we have some varieties of the mineral amethyst that are highly valued but do not follow these rules.
+As an exception we have some varieties of the amethyst mineral that are highly valued but do not follow these rules.

-The rose de france amethyst is a spectacular variety of superior quality amethyst that has a light pinkish lilac color and therefore achieves great prestige in the semi-precious stone market.
+The rose de france amethyst is a spectacular variety of superior quality amethyst that has a light pinkish lilac color and therefore achieves great prestige in the semiprecious stone market.

 How to clean amethyst?

-The amethyst should be allowed to dry naturally with the crystals facing down to make it easier for the water to drain off.
+The amethyst should be allowed to dry naturally with the crystals facing down to make it easier for water to drain off.

 The oil not only cleans but also enhances the shine and seals the porosity of the stone, protecting the polish.

-Energetic cleaning of amethyst :
+Energy cleansing of amethyst :